 “He was in theater, and they were doing a dance performance.
 He had to dive over somebody and do a somersault while the person rolled underneath him as he dove over.
 But that person didn't roll correctly, so my brother had to compensate.
 He landed straight on his head and got knocked out for a few seconds in the middle of the performance!”

 There was also a time when a rogue 8-ball went flying off the pool table and hit him straight in the forehead.

 His recovery was (not unexpectedly) rockier than Nate’s, but he’s now at BYU majoring in pre-Business.
 Both he and Nate’s mom are doing better than they were before going through treatment at Cognitive FX.

 Nate hopes that, in time, his other siblings will be able to go through treatment, too.
 Now that he’s been able to overcome the symptoms that held him back, he’s enthusiastically tackling life the way he always wanted to.

 Note: If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone and you’re not crazy.
 95% of our patients experience statistically verified brain function restoration after treatment at our clinic.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 Olivia is a content strategist at Grow & Convert.
 She loves science, cats, swing dancing, and telling stories.